EuroMillions winner returns to work to 'finish jobs' before Christmas

 But just weeks after hitting the big time, the dedicated tradie has shocked the public by getting back to work for one surprising reason.

-Mr Thomson and his Slovakian-born wife Lenka, who live in Selsey in England's south, won $209 million after buying a ticket for a EuroMillions draw in late November.
+Thomson and his Slovakian-born wife Lenka, who live in Selsey in England's south, won £105 million ($210 million) after buying a ticket for a EuroMillions draw in late November.

 The parents of three became the winners of the ninth-largest jackpot ever recorded in the UK.

-But after taking a bit of time off to process the win, Mr Thomson, 42, is going back to work after promising his clients he would finish their projects before Christmas.
+But after taking a bit of time off to process the win, Thomson, 42, is going back to work after promising his clients he would finish their projects before Christmas.

 Speaking to The Mirror, he said he was determined to "finish jobs" clients had booked before the win.